jhorneman/procjam16/README.md

 # Procjam 16

-This is a horror game developed for [Procjam 2016](http://www.procjam.com) by Liz England, Jurie Horneman & Stefan Srb.
+This is a game developed for [Procjam 2016](http://www.procjam.com) by Liz England, Jurie Horneman, and Stefan Srb.

 ## Installation